w3f/polkadot-wiki/docs/general/polkadot-v1.md

   One might avoid having situations in which poor quality data flood blockspace hindering the prompt execution of vital processes.
 - **Availability**, intended as how available blockspace is and how difficult it is to access it.
-It should not be too difficult to get your hands on it so that any business model (not only DeFi) can thrive using it.
+It should not be too difficult to get your hands on it so that any business model  can thrive using it.
 Ideally, a marketplace must drive the blockspace price based on demand, with secondary market options to ensure the usage of "second-hand" blockspace.